 The list of ingredients did look interesting, especially the unique combination.

-But, let’s start out with the basics in this 4 Gauge pre-workout review.
+But, let’s start with the basics in this 4 Gauge pre-workout review.

 What Is 4 Gauge?